Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Bootstrap Samplers

 \subsection{Scaling up towards large $n$ and $p$}

-We consider the same logistic regression model as in the previous subsection with the true regression coefficients $\theta_j$'s equally spaced between -3 and 3.
-We compared the performance of the GBS with those of the standard bootstrap, BCa, and the profile likelihood confidence interval with sample size $n\in\{500,5000, 10000\}$ and dimension of covariates $p\in\{30,200,300\}$.
+We consider the same logistic regression model as in Section~\ref{sec:sim0} with the true regression coefficients $\theta_j$'s equally spaced between $-3$ and $3$.
+We compare the performance of the GBS with those of the standard bootstrap, BCa, and the profile likelihood confidence interval with sample size $n\in\{500,5000, 10000\}$ and dimension of covariates $p\in\{30,200,300\}$.
 This simulation is replicated independently 20 times.
-We examine properties of the 95\% CIs constructed by these bootstrap methods (i.e., the average coverage and average width) their actual computing time.
-For standard bootstrap procedures, we consider a parallel computing environment using 25 CPU cores (\texttt{Threadripper 2990WX} 64 threads with 128GB RAM), as well as a single-core computation (denoted by ``(25C)'' and ``(1C)'', respectively, in Table \ref{tab:sim_logit}).
-For GBS procedures, \texttt{RTX2080Ti} with 11GB GPU RAM is used.
-The detailed setting is specified in Section \ref{sec:comp}.
-We use \texttt{R} package \texttt{boot} to implement conventional bootstrap procedures.
+We examine properties of the 95\% CIs constructed by these bootstrap methods (i.e., the average coverage and average width, and their actual computing time).
+For standard bootstrap procedures, we consider both a parallel computing environment using 25 CPU cores (abbreviated as ``25C''), and a single-core computation (i.e., ``1C'').
+The detailed setting is described in Section \ref{sec:comp}, and the specification of the computing server is given in the the supplementary materials.
+We use the \texttt{R} package \texttt{boot} to implement conventional bootstrap procedures.
 The profile likelihood CI is based on an asymptotic approximation, and its computation is carried out by using the \texttt{confint} function in \texttt{R}.
-Due to the computational burden, we are unable to report simulation results of the conventional CI procedures for large sized data sets.
-In those cases, we only report the average computation times over two replicates of each procedure.
-For a single-threaded case, the computation time is calculated by evaluating 500 bootstrap estimators and multiplying 10 to it.
+Due to the computational burden, the conventional CI procedures for large sized data sets are too expensive, so we only report the estimated computation times using two replicates.